 Prior to the equity public offering, there has been no public market for our common stock.
 Future sales of substantial amounts of our common stock in the public market, or the perception that such sales may occur, could adversely affect the prevailing market price of the common stock.
 Furthermore, because only a limited number of shares will be available for sale shortly after the equity public offering due to existing contractual and legal restrictions on resale as described below, there may be sales of substantial amounts of our common stock in the public market after the restrictions lapse.
 This could adversely affect the prevailing market price of our common stock and our ability to raise equity capital in the future.
-Upon completion of the equity public offering, there will be shares of common stock outstanding (or shares assuming the underwriters exercise their over-allotment option in full).
-Of the shares of common stock outstanding, shares of common stock sold in this offering will be freely transferable without restriction or further registration under the Securities Act.
-In addition, we will have shares of our common stock reserved for issuance in connection with the LAZ-MD Holdings exchangeable interests.
+Upon completion of the equity public offering, there will be 33,653,846 shares of common stock outstanding (or 38,223,532 shares assuming the underwriters exercise their over-allotment option in full).
+Of the shares of common stock outstanding, 30,464,579 shares of common stock sold in this offering will be freely transferable without restriction or further registration under the Securities Act.
+In addition, we will have 66,346,154 shares of our common stock reserved for issuance in connection with the LAZ-MD Holdings exchangeable interests.

-The following table reflects the timetable for exchangeability of the LAZ-MD Holdings exchangeable interests assuming continued employment of the current managing directors, although exchangeability may be accelerated under certain circumstances as described in "Management-Arrangements with Our Managing Directors-The Retention Agreements-LAZ-MD Holdings Exchangeable Interests" and "Certain Relationships and Related Transactions-Relationship with LAZ-MD Holdings and LFCM Holdings-Master Separation Agreement-LAZ-MD Holdings Exchangeable Interests."
+The following table reflects the timetable for exchangeability of the LAZ-MD Holdings exchangeable interests assuming continued employment of the current managing directors.
+As described below, exchangeability may be accelerated under certain circumstances as described in "Management-Arrangements with Our Managing Directors-The Retention Agreements in General-LAZ-MD Holdings Exchangeable Interests" and "Certain Relationships and Related Transactions-Relationship with LAZ-MD Holdings and LFCM Holdings-Master Separation Agreement-LAZ-MD Holdings Exchangeable Interests."